dataloop-ai-apps/pipeline-templates/mlops/rlhf/README.md

 ### Introduction:

 This template streamlines the process of Reinforcement Learning from Human Feedback (RLAIF).
-Using multiple LLMs, this framework directs their outputs to a labeling node, allowing for the integration of human feedback into the workflow.
+The pipeline uses multiple LLMs, directs their outputs to a labeling node, allowing for the integration of human feedback into the workflow.

 ### Installation: